regen-network/regen-server/migrations/README.md

 $ yarn run graphile-migrate reset --erase
 ```

-Now, we set up a watch process that will monitor `migrations/current.sql` for your changes:
+Now, we set up a watch process that will monitor `migrations/current.sql` for your changes as well as apply them to your local database:

 ```
 $ yarn run graphile-migrate watch